nicfv/npm/CONTRIBUTING.md

     - The latest version in the changelog should match that of the package version

 ## Development Testing
-- To test examples during development, make sure dependencies are installed and open 2 separate terminals
+- To test UI examples during development, make sure dependencies are installed and open 2 separate terminals
 - Terminal "A" will rebuild the package on update:
     ```shell
     cd ./packages/<name>/